ydhung/DL_CNNTrainTool/README.md

 Towards the direction of power saving and accuracy and real-time.

 Alogrithm: Mask-based & CNN-based speech enhancement.
+(Single-microphone)